SPEAR-UIC/q-adaptive_sst/README.md

 Yao Kang, Xin Wang, and Zhiling Lan.
 "Q-adaptive: A Multi-Agent Reinforcement Learning Based Routing on Dragonfly Network".
 In Proceedings of the 30th International Symposium on High-Performance Parallel and Distributed Computing (HPDC ’21).

+Y. Kang, X. Wang and Z. Lan, "Study of Workload Interference with Intelligent Routing on Dragonfly," SC22: International Conference for High Performance Computing, Networking, Storage and Analysis, Dallas, TX, USA, 2022,

 ### Installation
 1. Download sst-core and sst-elements from this repository, use other SST versions may cause compatible issue.
 ```bash